AnyChart/docs.anychart.com/Basic_Charts_Types/Percent_Stacked_Area-SplineArea_Charts.md

 <!-- * [Adding "%" to axis labels](#percent)-->

 ## Overview
 Data that is arranged in columns or rows on a worksheet can be plotted in an area chart.
-Area charts emphasize the magnitude of change over time, and can be used to draw attention to the total value across a trend.
+Area charts are good at emphasizing the magnitude of changes over time, as well as at drawing attention to the total value across a trend.

-100% stacked area charts are multi series area charts that display the trend of the percentage each value contributes over time or categories.
+100% stacked area charts are multi-series area charts that display the trend of the percentage each value contributes over time or categories.

 ## Chart

-As stacked charts should show percent contribution of different components to the total, we will demonstrate them on an imaginable ACME FastFood, Corp. sales.
-Let's assume that it sells Ice Cream, Chocolate Bar and Coke all through the year.
+As stacked charts should show percent contribution of different components to the total, we will demonstrate them on sales of an imaginable ACME FastFood, Corp.
+Let's assume that it sells Ice Creams, Chocolate Bars and Coke all through the year.

-So, we have three series of data - one series for each product, and we give proper names to each series:
+So, we have three series of data - one series for each product.
+Categories will be seasons:

 ```
     var dataSet = anychart.data.set([